Marcel Riffard: Renault-Riffard

+Riffard designed new aero bodywork for a car known as the Renault-Riffard Tank sometime between 1950 and 1954.
+Built on the chassis of an existing race car called the Guépard, this compact barquette had full-width "tank" style bodywork with the side profile of an airfoil cross-section.
+The bodywork was fabricated by Heuliez.
+Power came from a 4CV engine bored out to 904 cc, and fitted with an Autobleu cylinder head.
+Both engine and transmission had been moved to the front of the chassis.

 Autobleu 750 Mille Miles

 For the 1954 Mille Miglia the Autobleu company produced its only works racing car; the model 750 Mille Miles (MM).
-The engine was still the Renault Billancourt from the 4CV, but displacement was increased to 950 cc.
+The engine was a Renault Billancourt unit from the 4CV, but displacement was increased to 950 cc.
 The engine was tuned by Porsche, and developed 70 hp.
-The streamlined developed by Riffard was built by Carrosserie G.T.R.
+The streamlined body developed by Riffard was built by Carrosserie G.T.R.
 In the 1954 race it was driven by Jean Sigrand and Jean Bianchi, and went out due to an accident.
 It was entered in the 1955 Mille Miglia, but it is unclear whether it raced.
 It then ran in the 1956 12 Hours of Reims.
 Driven by Lucien Bianchi and Christian Poirot, it finished eleventh in class, and twenty-first overall.